Flexor digitorum profundus muscle: Function

 Flexor digitorum profundus is a flexor of the wrist (midcarpal), metacarpophalangeal and interphalangeal joints.
 The lumbricals, intrinsic muscles of the hand, attach to the tendon of flexor digitorum profundus.
 Thus, the flexor muscle is used to aid the lumbrical muscles in their role as extensors of the interphalangeal joints.
 As the lumbrical muscles originate on the palmar side of the hand and attach on the dorsal aponeurosis, power is transferred from the flexor digitorum profundus muscle to fully extend the fingers as well as flex the metacarpophalangeal joints.

 The tension generated by flexor digitorum profundus at the more distal joints is determined by wrist position.
 Flexion of the wrist causes muscle shortening at that point, reducing tension that can be generated more distally.
 Fingers cannot be fully flexed if the wrist is fully flexed.

 Other animals

 In many primates, the FDP is fused with the flexor pollicis longus (FPL).
 In great apes the belly of the FDP has a separate tendon for the FDP.
 In lesser apes, both muscles have separate bellies in the forearm, but in Old World monkeys they separate in the carpal tunnel.
 The lack of differentiation in the FDP musculature in baboons makes it unlikely that this monkey can control individual fingers independently.

 Additional images

 Front of the left forearm.
 Deep muscles.

 Cross-section through the middle of the forearm.

-Posterior surface of the forearm.
+Posterior surface of the left forearm.
 Deep muscles.

 Transverse section across distal ends of radius and ulna.

 Transverse section across the wrist and digits.

 The mucous sheaths of the tendons on the front of the wrist and digits.

 Ulnar and radial arteries.
 Deep view.
+Right upper limb.

 Tendons of forefinger and vincula tendina.
 (Flexor digitorum profundus labeled at bottom right.)